micmejia/bible-dump/NKJV/Jeremiah/Jer 13.md

 ###### 1
-Thus the Lord said to me: "Go and get yourself a linen sash, and put it [^a]around your waist, but do not put it in water."
+Thus the Lord said to me: "Go and get yourself a linen sash, and put it around your waist, but do not put it in water."

 ###### 2
-So I got a [^b]sash according to the word of the Lord, and put _it_ around my waist.
+So I got a sash according to the word of the Lord, and put _it_ around my waist.

 ###### 3
 And the word of the Lord came to me the second time, saying,

 ###### 4
-"Take the [^c]sash that you acquired, which _is_ [^d]around your waist, and arise, go to the [^e]Euphrates, and hide it there in a hole in the rock."
+"Take the sash that you acquired, which _is_ around your waist, and arise, go to the Euphrates, and hide it there in a hole in the rock."

 ###### 5
 So I went and hid it by the Euphrates, as the Lord commanded me.